CricketTheHiveWing/CricketTheHiveWing/README.md

 [Int] : Everyone can unless in my dni list or I'm clearly upset (Which I VERY RARELY am)

-Fandoms I'm in : Die of Death,Termination Proctol,Wings of Fire,Evade,Warrior Cats,Bad Things and Let Him Go AND MAYBE EVEN MORE
+Fandoms I'm in : Die of Death,Termination Proctol,Wings of Fire,Evade,Warrior Cats,Bad Things and Let Him Go .

-!!
-DNC my skins unless it's gifted
+dnc my skins unless it's gifted or I allow it .

 ☆ Cricket Fictionkin ☆

-Idk what else to put here but if you wanna know more abt me I recommend talking to me cus I'm not putting EVERYTHING here ok byebye
+Idk what else to put here but if you wanna know more abt me I recommend talking to me cus I'm not putting EVERYTHING here ok byebye !